How to find where an image is used on a WordPress website

-- Improve existing images / SEO: Sometimes, I like to update certain image descriptions or alt texts for SEO purposes or check if the caption entered in the media library is really displayed.
+- Improve existing images / SEO: Sometimes, I like to update certain image descriptions or alt texts for SEO purposes, or check if the caption entered in the media library is really displayed.
 I could go through each post manually or work on specific images or image types in bulk, for which I would need to find them.

 Tested methods: